LEON-HYZ/ece598-block-chain/README.md

 # Stateless Full Node Client

 In most current blockchain designs, nodes participating in transaction validation store the whole UTXO set and use it to verify whether a coin was unspent.
 Instead, we consider a blockchain design where the network maintains the UTXO set in a dynamic accumulator.
 This blockchain design consists of 4 stateless full nodes and one archival node.
 Stateless full nodes only need to store their own UTXO sets and membership proofs.
+[Documentation](https://docs.google.com/document/d/1FRtSDOEkNel9UhohquYTxjjDOgytqyQ8zpr4wt8V1zM/edit?usp=sharing).
+[Video Demo](https://www.youtube.com/watch?v=Q5XV8xm4l0M).

 ## Disclaimer
 This is a course project repository for ECE 598 PV: Principles of Blockchains, Spring 2020 at University of Illinois, Urbana-Champaign.
 [Main website of the course](https://courses.grainger.illinois.edu/ece598pv/sp2020/).